greg-raven/Impeachment-Chronicles/_posts/2018-01-19-hr-705-table-impeachment.md

 ---
-title: 'On Motion to Table: H.Res.
-705: Impeaching Donald John Trump, President of the United States, of high misdemeanors'
+title: "On Motion to Table: H.Res.
+705: Impeaching Donald John Trump, President of the United States, of high misdemeanors"
 layout: post
 author:
 -